|Best hard cooler||YETI Tundra 65 Cooler||Check Price||

 Best Budget-Friendly Cooler: Coleman Xtreme 5 Cooler

 This Coleman cooler features Xtreme technology, including an insulated lid and extra wall insulation, and holds up to 100 cans.
 The closed lid features 4 slots to rest your drinks without spilling, and is perfect to squat down on—it holds up to 250 pounds!
-It’s EZ-clean lid and comfortable handles make this a perfect choice for a no-frills ice chest that will get the job done without breaking the bank.
+Its EZ-clean lid and comfortable handles make this a perfect choice for a no-frills ice chest that will get the job done without breaking the bank.

-What are the top 5 coolers?
+Q: What are the top 5 coolers?

 While ranking favorite coolers is a subjective task dependent on a number of factors, the five coolers listed in this article (YETI Tundra 65 Cooler, Polar Bear Coolers 24 Pack, TOURIT Cooler Backpack, RovR Wheeled Camping Rolling Cooler, & Coleman Xtreme 5 Cooler) are solid choices.

-Are expensive coolers worth it?
+Q: Are expensive coolers worth it?

 This is quite a personal choice, but coolers that have a hefty price tag (say 300 dollars or more), are often worth it.
 Once you make the investment, you won’t have to buy another ice chest for a long time (if ever again!).
 Plus, they often have great features that you won’t find on less expensive versions, and sometimes feature a warranty—be sure to check with the manufacturer at the time of buying.

-Which cooler keeps ice the longest?
+Q: Which cooler keeps ice the longest?

 Most coolers with updated insulation technology are able to keep ice for up to a few days.
 Depending on the temperature and if the ice chest is located in direct sunlight or not, the maximum days will vary.
 That said, however, the RovR Wheeled Camping Rolling Cooler is able to hold ice for up to 10 days.

-Time to pick the best coolers for you
+The final word on picking the best coolers for you

 Every family, group of friends, or even an individual can benefit from having a trusty ice cooler to pull out for that next party or outdoors adventure.
 Especially with the summer months approaching, it’s time to make sure you’re ready for any situation by checking off the best cooler off of your to-buy list.
 There are so many options out there, but you certainly won’t go wrong with any one of these five recommended best coolers.